Category Archives: Prussian Royals

 On November 28, 1706, in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, Friedrich Wilhelm married his first cousin, Princess Sophie Dorothea of Hanover.
 She was the daughter of the future King George I of Great Britain and Sophie Dorothea of Celle.
 Despite a relatively unhappy marriage, the couple had 14 children:

-A devout Calvinist, the king invited the Salzburg Protestants to settle in East Prussia when they were permitted to emigrate from Salzburg to a Protestant state.
-He ensured that they made their way safely, and personally greeted the first group to arrive.
+A devout Calvinist, Friedrich Wilhelm invited the Salzburg Protestants to settle in East Prussia when they were permitted to emigrate from Salzburg to a Protestant state.
+He ensured that they made their way safely, and personally greeted the first group.

 Garrison Church, Potsdam. source: Wikipedia